Mowibox/2025_MVA_Robotics_Exercises/README.md

-# Robotic MVA 2025
+# Robotic Exercises 2025

-This repository contains the exercices for the MVA robotics class, 2025.
+This repository contains a mix between the exercices for the [MVA](https://github.com/AjSat/2025_MVA_Robotics_Exercises) and [Supaero](https://github.com/Gepetto/supaero2025/tree/main) robotics classes, 2025.
-The exercices are organized by notebook.
-Each notebook corresponds to one chapter of the class.
 The notebooks are in Python and based on the software [Pinocchio](https://github.com/stack-of-tasks/pinocchio).

 ## Getting started